tenancy/docs/docs/tenancy/1.x/hooks-database.md

 #### Seperate Database Servers
 By default Tenancy will try to create the Tenant's database and user using the default connection.
-In cases where Tenant's are stored on different database servers you will need implement the `ManagesSystemConnection` interface.
+In cases where Tenant's are stored on different database servers you will need to implement the `ManagesSystemConnection` interface.

 To get started have the [Tenant](what-is-a-tenant) class implement the `ManagesSystemConnection` interface